dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Reducing DTLB misses.md

 munmap(ptr, size);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Developers can build custom THP allocators based on the code in [@lst:TransparentHugepages1].
 But also, it's possible to use THPs inside `malloc` calls that their application is making.
 Many memory allocation libraries provide that feature by overriding the `libc`'s implementation of `malloc`.
-Here is an example of one of the most popular such libraries `jemalloc`.
+Here is an example of using `jemalloc`, which is one of the most popular options.
 If you have access to the source code of the application, you can relink the binary with additional `-ljemalloc` option.
 This will dynamically link your application against the `jemalloc` library, which will handle all the `malloc` calls.
 Then use the following option to enable THPs for heap allocations:

 ```bash
 $ MALLOC_CONF="thp:always" <your app command line>